koles/gooddata-agent/README.md

 `gdc_username`, `gdc_password` and `gdc_agent_zip_url` or
 `gdc_agent_manifest_url`.

-Note the gdc_agent_zip_url and gdc_agent_manifest_url parameters
-will include the full URL of the uploaded file including the credentials, for example `https://user%40company.com:P4$$w0rd@secure-di.gooddata.com/project-uploads/fqp21nrdqm666u5nwgl0upsgee4a4xv2/data-20141223161932.zip`.
+Note you can use the gdc_agent_zip_url or gdc_agent_manifest_url variable in the FileDownloader CloudConnect component as it will include the full URL of the uploaded file including the credentials, for example `https://user%40company.com:P4$$w0rd@secure-di.gooddata.com/project-uploads/fqp21nrdqm666u5nwgl0upsgee4a4xv2/data-20141223161932.zip`.

 In addition, you can provide custom ETL parameters using property keys prefixed `gdc.etl.param.` or `gdc.etl.hidden_param.`

+_Caution:_ never put any sensitive information directly into your CloudConnect graph or into the workspace.prm CloudConnect configuration file.

 *Sample Configuration:*